onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

     VNF's Heat Orchestration Template's Environment File.

-The assumption is that internal networks are created in the base module.
+The assumption is that ONAP internal networks are created in the base module.
 The subnet network ID will be passed as an output parameter (e.g., ONAP Base Module Output Parameter) to the incremental modules.
 In the incremental modules, the output parameter name will be defined as